A Lesson to Learn: General Electric Company (GE)

 GE’s Market Performance

-GE stocks went up by 2.41% for the week, with a monthly jump of 2.64% and a quarterly performance of 20.67%, while its annual performance rate touched 86.30%.
-The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 3.29% for General Electric Company.
-The simple moving average for the period of the last 20 days is 3.85% for GE stocks with a simple moving average of 47.72% for the last 200 days.
+GE stocks went down by -1.54% for the week, with a monthly drop of -1.62% and a quarterly performance of 14.84%, while its annual performance rate touched 114.58%.
+The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 2.79% for General Electric Company.
+The simple moving average for the period of the last 20 days is 1.13% for GE stocks with a simple moving average of 42.77% for the last 200 days.

 Analysts’ Opinion of GE